Forgive us our debts, as we also have forgiven our debtors.

-- two complementary Bible verses for each day of the year
+- Two complementary Bible verses for each day of the year

-- arranged on multiple lines for readability
+- nicely arranged on multiple lines for readability

 - on your website

-- in various Bible editions
+- in more than 25 languages and Bible editions

 - free of cost

 - The Word is but a foretaste of the complete Bible, providing a daily impulse for a personal encounter with God.